David J Hardman MBE - Honorary Chairman

 As a PhD microbiologist, his research interests were directed towards the application of microbes in what is now called clean technology, and as part of this work he co-founded a start-up biotech venture based on the application of biocatalysts to the paper industry.
 This experience developed into a wider interest in the translation of science into good and applicable technologies and creating appropriate partnerships and infrastructures to promote the development of knowledge-based businesses.mercial development of the Babraham Research Campus, focused on support for healthcare and biotech translation and bio-ventures.
 David was awarded an MBE for services to science in 2009.

 David is also on the board of Birmingham Science City and Greater Birmingham and Solihull LEP’s Business Support sub group.

-Dr Mark Tock, Honorary Secretary and Treasurer
+Dr Mark Tock, Director and Company Secretary

 Mark leads University of Nottingham Innovation Park (UNIP) which, uniquely, is both on one of only four University Enterprise Zones and one of 6 UK Space Agency pilot incubator sites.
 UNIP is a profitable business supporting the growth of a community of over 100 tech-driven and knowledge-intensive organisations based within 11,000m2 of office space co-located with university research facilities.

 Mark’s current responsibilities cover all aspects of property and facilities management, strategic development, developing business support, stakeholder management, business development, marketing and events.
 Mark also provides advisory and mentoring support to developing incubators in Malaysia and China.

 Since 2005 Mark has been led a number of incubation and science park projects and has been responsible for soft infrastructure, tenant relations, and strategic development at Liverpool Innovation Park (LIP), and Sheffield Bio incubator.
 He also briefly operated his own business support consultancy for Biotech and Healthcare start-ups.